Why Does Email I Send Fail But a Reply Works?

 OR

-• Delete the contact so it’s never suggested as a send-to email address again, until or unless you add it back.
-When you add it again, don’t type it, but rather use your email program’s “add to address book” function on the “From:” address of a message you received from this contact.
-That’ll have the same effect of copy/pasting the email address correctly.
+• Delete the contact so it’s never suggested as a send-to email address again until or unless you add it back.
+When you add it again, don’t type it, but use your email program’s “add to address book” function on the “From:” address of a message you received from this contact.
+That’ll have the same effect as copy/pasting the email address correctly.

 Then, compose a new message and start typing the email address you intend to send to.
 Pay extremely close attention to the suggestions made by your email program.
 Delete any that are incorrect.
-(Exactly how depends on what email program or interface you use.)
+(Exactly how to do that depends on what email program or interface you use.)

 To: Ask Leo! -- but is the email address correct?